-- Molly Holly and Gail Kim did this in a 2003 episode of Raw.
+- Molly Holly and Gail Kim were seen playing darts on a 2003 episode of Raw.
 At the end of the segment, it's revealed that the dartboard has a picture of Trish Stratus on it.

 - Street Fighter II: Zangief does this to Vega in one of his endings.

 - Sam & Max: Freelance Police: Sam and Max appear to simply hate dartboards.
 Theirs has some darts, a switchblade, and an axe lodged in it, but no picture to go with.
 When you use the look command, Sam says, "Vertical silverware storage."
 When you use it, he grabs everything and throws it one-handed.
 Everything hits.

 - The villainous Dr. Bredell in Star Trek: Judgment Rites has a phaser target on the wall of his quarters with Captain Kirk's face on it.

 - E-102 Gamma's first level in Sonic Adventure has him blowing up little doll-like figures of Tails and Knuckles, with the main objective being to destroy a similar doll for Sonic.

 - Ace Attorney: Miles Edgeworth is too sophisticated for a dartboard.
 Instead, he has a chessboard of hate, with a bunch of red knights with sharp edges surrounding a spiky-headed blue pawn.

 - Resident Evil 4 has one after Luis' death.
 The documents in the game have an image in the background (surveillance photos of Leon when Mendez warns of a bid to rescue the President's daughter for example).
 Leon comes across a document on the Las Plaga being retrieved and the background is of Luis' photo on a dartboard.